chainguard-images/images/images/confluent-kafka/README.md

 <!--monopod:end-->

 <!--overview:start-->
-A Wolfi-based container image for the Community Edition of Confluent Kafka, which extends Apache Kafka with additional features.
+A Wolfi-based container image for the Community Edition of Confluent Kafka (cp-kafka), which extends Apache Kafka with additional features.
 <!--overview:end-->

 <!--getting:start-->